The Curriculum at Tiptree Heath Primary School

 4. use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas,

 5. are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 For further information, you may find it useful to view the following documents:

-Through Essex Music Services we are able to provide specialist instrumental lessons.
-Sports coaches also regularly come into school to work with our children to develop their skills.
+Sports coaches have also regularly come into school to work with our children to develop their skills.